 Yes — you can accept crypto payments on Shopify, and you do not need Shopify Plus or a coding background to do it.
 Shopify has no native, no-KYC crypto option, so the standard approach is to connect a crypto payment gateway.
-This guide compares the main Shopify crypto gateways, then shows the complete step-by-step setup with CryptoGate — a non-custodial gateway with no KYC and 0% transaction fees, where payments land straight in your own wallet.
+This guide compares the main Shopify crypto gateways, then shows the complete step-by-step setup with GriffNode — a non-custodial gateway with no KYC and 0% transaction fees, where payments land straight in your own wallet.

 Why Add Crypto to Your Shopify Store?